sweattep/modern_quotes/README.md

 >When we allow the interests of others to direct our goals and vision, we become subordinate to our own ideals.

 >feeling unwell is just that: feeling unwell.
 To attach judgement without understanding is cruel and often wrong.
 If a woman is crying, is she therefore depressed?
 A yes answer is biased and unscientific.
 Finally and perhaps the most important piece?
 Individual instinct.
 I'd ask the individual (or self if it's me) what I think is happening.
 Statistically, patients are usually more accurate as to sources of discomfort or suffering.

+>Whatsit called, the thingamajig that flummoxed you last time we went to the pub, almost got into a brouhaha, and had to skedaddle when the young whippersnapper with the nincompoop friend thought they bamboozled the discombobulated security guard by hiding the stolen doohickey under your chair?

 >Encourage people, simplify, and leverage public property